VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/QuickStart.md

 ## How to query logs in VictoriaLogs

-You can query logs with [LogsQL](https://docs.victoriametrics.com/VictoriaLogs/LogsQL.html) using the following ways:
+You can query logs with [LogsQL](https://docs.victoriametrics.com/VictoriaLogs/LogsQL.html) using the following options:

 - [VMUI](https://docs.victoriametrics.com/VictoriaLogs/querying/#vmui) - a web-based UI for querying logs.
 - [Command-line interface](https://docs.victoriametrics.com/VictoriaLogs/querying/#command-line-interface).